 If you choose to share a sweet treat like a whipped cream dessert topping with your dog, don’t forget the 10% rule.
 Dog treats should make up no more than 10% of your dog’s daily calories.
 Regular dog food should be your dog’s primary source of nutrients.

 Not all dairy products have very much nutritional value that contributes to your dog’s health.
 However, an item like plain Greek yogurt does have health benefits and is great for boosting good gut bacteria in the digestive system.
 Greek yogurt is naturally low in lactose and is an excellent source of probiotics for both pet owners and dogs.

-Should you choose to share something like Greek yogurt with your dog, it is essential that you read the ingredients on the label.
+Should you choose to share something like Greek yogurt with your furry friend, it is essential that you read the ingredients on the label.
 Some yogurts (especially flavored yogurts) can have high sugar content, so if your dog is diabetic this may not be good for his blood sugar level.

 You also need to be on the lookout for xylitol, also known as birch sugar.
 This is sugar alcohol extracted from birch bark that is commonly used as a sugar substitute in many human foods labeled as “sugar-free.”
 This includes some yogurt, ice cream, pudding, etc. Xylitol is highly toxic to dogs.

 Saturated fat and the generally high fat content from heavy cream is another thing to watch out for.
 But as long as you stick to the 10% rule, you can prevent obesity or other serious conditions like pancreatitis.